TP-Tong/Website/content/event/2023-03-tong-event/index.md

 ---
-title: THU PKU Tong Class Meeting
+title: The First Assembly of TongClass

-event: Tong Class Meeting
+event: TongClass Assembly
 # event_url: https://example.org

 location: Peking University Zhong Guan Xin Yuan

-summary: THU PKU Tong Class Meeting 2023
+summary: THU PKU TongClass Assembly 2023
 abstract: 'We will schedule a class meeting for all Tong Class students from THU and PKU.'

 # Talk start and end times.